Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that creates a file named exactly
+create a file to name exactly another file